ibm-cloud-docs/watsonxdata/account_scope.md

 When an instance is deleted, the account level components such as catalogs, databases, and buckets are not removed.
 They remain fully accessible from any other instance within the same account and region.

+**Requirements**:

+* The `account_id` is mandatory for all Thrift API calls made to the MDS Thrift Service over HTTP.
+* The `AccountId` is required for all direct calls to the MDS REST Service (Iceberg Catalog and Unity Catalog).

 ## Limitations
 {: #account_scope_limit}